FlashZ/HomeworldMobile-Assets/README.md

 ## Disclaimer

-All assets are property of their respective copyright holders.
+All assets are property of their respective copyright holders, including Stratosphere Games and Gearbox Publishing.
-This repository is not affiliated with or endorsed by the creators of Homeworld Mobile.
+This repository is not affiliated with or endorsed by the creators, publishers, or rights holders of Homeworld Mobile.